victor-shepardson/sc-julia/README.md

 ### Known Issues / Caveats

-- Currently works when built against debug version of Julia only.
+- Currently works with locally built version of Julia only.
-- Probably not compatible with any other SC plugins which attempt to use Julia.
+- Probably not compatible with any other SC plugins which attempt to use Julia!